Learn how to search for coffee shops, gas stations, restaurants and other nearby places with the ArcGIS Geocoding service

 Inside the

-elements representing different place types.> <select id="places-select"> <option value="">Choose a place type...</option> <option value="Coffee shop" selected>Coffee shops</option> <option value="Gas station">Gas stations</option> <option value="Food">Food</option> <option value="Hotel">Hotels</option> <option value="Parks and Outdoors">Parks and Outdoors</option> </select>
+<bodytag, add a> <selectelement with several> <optionelements representing different place types.> Use dark colors for code blocks <select id="places-select"> <option value="">Choose a place type...</option> <option value="Coffee shop" selected>Coffee shops</option> <option value="Gas station">Gas stations</option> <option value="Food">Food</option> <option value="Hotel">Hotels</option> <option value="Parks and Outdoors">Parks and Outdoors</option> </select> -

 Use CSS to position the dropdown menu at the top-left corner of the scene.

-html, body, #cesiumContainer { width: 100%; height: 100%; padding: 0px; margin: 0px; } #places-select { left: 8px; top: 8px; position: absolute; font-size: 16px; padding: 4px 8px; }
+Use dark colors for code blocks html, body, #cesiumContainer { width: 100%; height: 100%; padding: 0px; margin: 0px; } #places-select { left: 8px; top: 8px; position: absolute; font-size: 16px; padding: 4px 8px; }

 Update the scene

 CesiumJS supports both 3D models and geocoding.
-Update the scene to display 3D buildings so you can visualize results from the geocoding service.
+Update the scene to display 3D buildings so you can visualize results from the Geocoding service.

 -